ninenine/babytrack/deploy/README.md

 This will:
 - Install PostgreSQL
 - Create database and user
-- Create system user `family-tracker`
+- Create system user `babytrack`
-- Set up the application directory `/opt/family-tracker`
+- Set up the application directory `/opt/babytrack`
 - Generate secure passwords and JWT secret
 - Install the systemd service